jacygao/jacygao.github.io/content/about.md

 ---

+Hello World!

-Jacy Gao is a Tech Lead and Software Engineer at Microsoft.
+My name is Jacy and I'm currently as a Senior Software Engineer at Microsoft.

-He was formerly a Software Engineer at Electronic Arts working on Need for Speed and The Sims franchises.
+In my past life I was a Software Engineer at Electronic Arts and I worked on the popular Need for Speed and The Sims franchises.

+I was also the engineering lead at PEXA working on PEXA's new international product before I joined Microsoft.

+I hold a Bachelor degree of Games Graphics Programming and a Master degree of Business Information Technology from RMIT University in Melbourne Australia.